Bridge Firewall Configuration

 set firewall bridge name <name> rule <1-999999> log-options queue-threshold <0-65535>

-Define number of packets to queue inside the kernel before sending them to userspace.
-Only applicable if rule log is enable and log group is defined.
+Define the number of packets to queue inside the kernel before sending them to userspace.
+Only applicable if rule log is enabled and the log group is defined.

 Firewall Description